Tresjs/tres/docs/guide/your-first-scene.md

 ## Setting up the experience Canvas

-Before we can create a scene, we need a space to display it.
-Using plain [ThreeJS](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) we would need to create a `canvas` HTML element to mount the `WebglRenderer` and initialize the `scene`
+Before we can create a ThreeJS `Scene`, we need a space to display it.
+Using plain [ThreeJS](https://threejs.org/docs/index.html#manual/en/introduction/Creating-a-scene) we would need to create a `canvas` HTML element to mount the `WebglRenderer` and initialize the `Scene`.

 With **TresJS** you only need to import the default component `<TresCanvas />` and add it to the template of your Vue component.